A man convicted of having sex on a Florida beach is

 Ed Brodsky, elected state attorney for the 16th judicial district, joined Defonseca in prosecuting the case.
 When asked why the case was an important one to the state attorney, Dafonseca said it was important that the community knew what wouldn't be tolerated on public beaches.

-Because no one knew that openly having sex on the beach was a bad idea until this case.
+openly having sex on the beach was a bad idea until this case.

 "We're dealing with basically tourists, that came from Brandon and Riverview and West Virginia, and they're here on the beaches of Manatee County, our public beaches," Dafonseca said, referring to the witnesses.
 "So you want to make sure that this isn't something that just goes by the wayside.
 And that it is well known to the community, what will be tolerated and what won't be."